 Members

-See-Yeun received his B.S. in Life Sciences from the National Yang-Ming University in Taiwan, in 2009.
-He was a research technician at the Academia Sinica in Dr. Soo-Chen Cheng's lab before completing his Ph.D. in Biochemistry in the lab of Dr. Elizabeth Craig at the University of Wisconsin-Madison in the U.S.
+See-Yeun received his B.S. in Life Sciences from National Yang-Ming University in Taiwan in 2009.
+He was a research technician in Dr. Soo-Chen Cheng's lab at Academia Sinica before completing his Ph.D. in Biochemistry in Dr. Elizabeth Craig's lab at the University of Wisconsin-Madison in the U.S.

-From 2017 to 2021, See-Yeun was a postdoctoral fellow with Dr. Joseph Mougous in the Department of Microbiology at the University of Washington before moving back to Taiwan and establishing his lab in the Institute of Molecular Biology at Academia Sinica in 2021.
+From 2017 to 2021, See-Yeun was a postdoctoral fellow with Dr. Joseph Mougous in the Department of Microbiology at the University of Washington.
+In 2021, he returned to Taiwan and establishing his lab in the Institute of Molecular Biology at Academia Sinica.

 Ph.D.
 Candidate (Class of 2021)